-“ …if you have a narrative that’s very much focused on that the white race is going to be replaced or isn’t going to be around, then there are lots of narratives about the need for white babies and a white future and women fitting a lot in that type of discourse but then there’s the other side of the coin so a lot of this content isn’t venerating and isnt positive about women, it’s actually very negative so there is a lot of content that focuses on women who are deemed to be you know transgresssors or that they are complicit in the current global system that is disempowering white men" , says Stephanie Foggett.
+“ …if you have a narrative that’s very much focused on the idea that the white race is going to be replaced or isn’t going to be around, then there are lots of narratives about the need for white babies and a white future and women fit a lot in that type of discourse, but then there’s the other side of the coin.
+A lot of this content isn’t venerating and isn’t positive about women, it’s actually very negative so there is a lot of content that focuses on women who are deemed to be transgressors.
+This idea that they are complicit in the current global system that is disempowering white men,” says Stephanie Fogget.

-Concerning the main traits and what the role of women as online agents in this white supremacy discourse, whether they are coerced into joining or if they are just victims of society, Fogget states that “… when we discuss men and women and their roles in this I find that a lot of the narrative is that men choose terrorism and extremism while terrorism and extremism happen to women so a lot of these narratives, they lack agency and they lack focusing on the fact that women actively choose to participate in these movements, they are there because they want to be there".
+Concerning the main traits and the role of women as online agents in this white supremacy discourse, whether they are coerced into joining or whether they are just victims of society, Fogget states that “… when we discuss men and women and their roles in this, I find that a lot of the narrative is that men choose terrorism and extremism while terrorism and extremism happen to women so, situated within a lot of these narratives is the idea that women lack agency.
+There is a lack of understanding and recognition of women’s agency.
+In my experience, there are women who actively choose to participate in these movements; they are there because they want to be there.”

-An important perspective which Stephanie Fogget highlights during the interview to TACTICS, is that of the woman as "incubator”, “…incubator of the world view that they are going to pass on within the family."
-Despite this though women are also often victims of terrorism and as Fogget mentions "terrorism and violence can affect women and girls in unique ways, women are also agents in preventing and countering terrorism".
+An important perspective which Stephanie Fogget highlights during the interview to TACTICS, is that of the woman as an “incubator”, “…incubator of the world view that they are going to pass on within the family.”

-As far as accountability and rehabilitation are concerned Stehanie Fogget tells us that “when you have the perception that programmes and interventions are more important for men you’re going to find that less programmes are created for women or with women in mind which means it can be more difficult to pull them out of these movements or to equip them with the right environment to rethink where they are and why they’re in these spaces.”
+As far as accountability and rehabilitation are concerned, Stephanie Fogget tells us that “when you have the perception that programmes and interventions are more important for men, you’re going to find that fewer programmes are created for women or with women in mind, which means it can be more difficult to pull them out of these movements or to equip them with the right environment to rethink where they are and why they’re in these spaces.”